MEng Computer Science

 Machine Learning for Data Analytics (20 credits)

 The aim of this module is to equip you with a sound understanding of the principles of machine learning and a range of popular approaches, along with the knowledge of how and when to apply the techniques.
-The module balances a solid theoretical knowledge of the techniques with practical application via Python (and associated libraries) and students are expected to be familiar with the language.
+The module balances a solid theoretical knowledge of the techniques with practical application via Python (and associated libraries) and you are expected to be familiar with the language.
 Aspects of the course will be highly mathematical and technical requiring strong math and programming ability (Python and Tensorflow).

 Distributed Information Systems (20 credits)